AustinGil/presentations/file-uploads.md

 <div v-click>

 ## But...
-- How do we handle the sent files?
+- What do we do with the sent files?
 </div>
 </div>